 ECRI Institute PSO is a federally certified patient safety organization (PSO).
 It collects and analyzes patient safety information and shares lessons learned and best practices with participating facilities.

-ECRI Institute identified failure to embrace a culture of safety as one of its top 10 patient safety concerns in 2016.
+ECRI identified failure to embrace a culture of safety as one of its top 10 patient safety concerns in 2016.
 An increasing number of studies show an association between a positive safety culture, in which safety is a shared priority, and good patient care.
 Examples listed in the Joint Commission's sentinel event alert on a safety culture indicate that a positive safety culture has been associated with the following (Joint Commission "The Essential Role of Leadership"):

 - Reduced infection rates (Fan et al.)